 Looking after yourself

 Caring for a baby with colic can be very upsetting and challenging for any parent or carer.
-It can be physically and mentally exhausting coping with constant crying.
-It’s important to look after yourself, get support and to take a break if things get on top of you.
+It can be physically and mentally exhausting to cope with constant crying.
+It’s important to look after yourself, get support and to take a break.

 You may find it helpful to ask your partner, a family member or friend to take over for an hour or two, so that you can have a proper break from your baby's crying.
 Try to take some time to rest when your baby is asleep.